It’s more than just a job… it’s your future. Get hands-on experience and build your resume while preserving the history of your country.

 Sorry, but no. While we don’t provide housing, we will help you find a place to rest your head.
 Natchitoches is a college town and there are usually plenty of sublets and short-term rentals available in the summer.

 Applicants should demonstrate skills and knowledge in preservation technology.
 This may include but not be limited to documentation, condition assessments, literature reviews, laboratory or field research, materials testing, hands-on preservation treatments, or other related skills.
 Undergraduate applicants must be accepted to or currently enrolled in a four-year accredited university or college program.
-Graduate applicants must be accepted to or currently enrolled in a master’s or doctoral degree program in a discipline such as architecture, anthropology, conservation, chemistry, engineering, geology, geography, preservation, etc. Applications from recent graduates will also be considered.
+Graduate applicants must be accepted to or currently enrolled in a master’s or doctoral degree program in a discipline such as architecture, anthropology, conservation, chemistry, digital humanities, engineering, geology, geography, preservation, etc. Applications from recent graduates will also be considered.

 We do accept applications from foreign nationals (non-US citizens).
 However, these individuals are responsible for obtaining their own visa.
 Please ensure that your application materials are in English.